 In hour-long sessions, the therapist applies various forms of stimulation while the patient talks about their traumatic memories.
 The stimulation can be moving sound sources, light taps of the patient’s hands, and roaming lights that attract eye movement.
 Though researchers have proposed several different theories about exactly how EMDR works, the core concept holds that the stimulation opens up memory networks to change.
 It enables the isolated trauma memory to integrate into other memory patterns.
 There is not a defined number of sessions, but most patients experience significant relief in under 12 sessions.

 Where to go

 Patients access EMDR usually via a referral from their psychiatrist.
-Performing EMDR requires mental health professionals to undergo special training through the EMDR Institute, founded by the creator of EMDR, Dr. Francine Shapiro.
+Performing EMDR requires mental health professionals to undergo special training through the EMDR Institute.

 What to expect

 Although the scientific evidence about EMDR gives somewhat mixed support, multiple healthcare organizations advocate its use.
 These include the United States Department of Veterans Affairs, the American Psychiatric Association, the Substance Abuse and Mental Health Services Administration, and the British National Institute for Health and Care Excellence.

 What could happen

 Part of EMDR requires bringing to mind traumatic memories, which, for many people, will not be very pleasant.
 However, given the small number of sessions, this emotional discomfort from the treatment is not usually significant.